The Baby Boxes

 There is now a foundation called STATIM that funds the process whereby each baby box costs approximately £32,000.
 The box itself allows for the newborn baby to be placed inside.
 The modern version then detects the weight of the child and automatically begins a heating and ventilation process.
 With a delay of 30 seconds an alarm notifies nursing staff that a baby has been left.
 They then collect it from their side of the wall and begin the necessary checks and treatment as required.
 This delay and the quiet location of the baby boxes ensures the person abandoning the child can remain anonymous even though there are contact numbers listed and leaflet advice about coming forward later.

 It was thought that it might be one or two “per year” so the first of three baby boxes was installed at a private Gynecological Hospital (GynCentrum) in Prague and made operational on June 1st 2005 (International Children’s Day).
 It has since received 23 abandoned babies.
-Nationally, a total of 71 baby boxes have been installed meaning that, at the time of writing, 146 babies have been rescued.

 The First One